Reinforcement Learning for Test Case Prioritization: Introduction

 Recently, Reinforcement Learning (RL) has shown great potential in various challenging scenarios that requires continuous adaptation, such as game playing~\cite{silver2018general}, real-time ads bidding~\cite{cai2017real}, and recommender systems~\cite{zhao2018recommendations}.
 Inspired by this line of work and some initial and partial efforts in supporting test case prioritization with RL techniques, we perform here a \textit{comprehensive} investigation of RL-based test case prioritization.
-To this end, taking test case prioritization as a ranking problem, we model the sequential interactions between the CI environment and a test case prioritization agent as an RL problem, guided by three different ranking models from information retrieval \cite{li2011learning}: pairwise, listwise, and pointwise ranking.
-We then rely on carefully selected, state-of-the-art RL techniques to automatically and continuously learn an optimal prioritization strategy.
-In particular, we introduce a CI environment simulator (i.e., replayer of test execution history) based on the three ranking models, which can be used to train model parameters using available and continuously incoming test execution history from previous CI cycles, in order to prioritize test cases in subsequent cycles.
+To this end, taking test case prioritization as a ranking problem, we model the sequential interactions between the CI environment and a test case prioritization agent as an RL problem, guided by three different ranking models from information retrieval~\cite{li2011learning}: pairwise, listwise, and pointwise ranking. \TR{R3.1}{We then rely on carefully selected and tailored state-of-the-art RL techniques to automatically and continuously learn a test case prioritization strategy, whose objective is to be as close as possible to the optimal one.} In particular, we introduce a CI environment simulator (i.e., replayer of test execution history) based on the three ranking models, which can be used to train model parameters using available and continuously incoming test execution history from previous CI cycles, in order to prioritize test cases in subsequent cycles.
 The training process is adaptive in the sense that the agent is provided feedback at the end of each cycle, by replaying the execution logs of test cases, to ensure that the agent policy is efficiently and continuously adapting to changes in the system and regression test suite.
 Existing results regarding RL, however, show that, in terms of accuracy, it does not fare nearly as well as the best supervised ML algorithms, e.g., MART \cite{bertolinolearning}.
 Our main objective is therefore to benefit from the practical advantages of RL while at least retaining the prioritization accuracy of the best ML techniques.

 We have conducted extensive experiments using a variety of carefully selected RL configurations (ranking model and RL algorithm) based on eight publicly available datasets, two of them containing only execution history while the remaining six are augmented with light-weight code features.
 We refer to the former and latter datasets as "simple" and "enriched", respectively.
 The results show that, for enriched datasets, the best configurations bring a significant ranking accuracy improvement compared not only with previous RL-based work, but also with MART.
 Further, though the accuracy is inadequate for simple datasets regardless of the employed RL technique, we reach high accuracy for all enriched datasets, leading to test case prioritization policies that are close to the pre-determined optimal policies for each dataset.
 Differences in training time across configurations, tough significant, are not practically relevant in our context.
 Such results suggest that applying RL in practice would be beneficial when relying on adequate datasets, going beyond test execution history.